 Critical: Maintain separate litter boxes (minimum two, ideally three), separate food bowls, and separate water bowls permanently.
 Shared resources create competition stress even in cats who appear to get along.
 The standard rule is one litter box per cat, plus one extra.

 Continue monitoring eating and litter box use separately for the first month.
-Changes in appetite or elimination can indicate covert stress.
+Changes in appetite or elimination can indicate covert stress or stress-triggered illness.
+According to the Merck Veterinary Manual, stress-related medical conditions often appear weeks after the initial stressor, so vigilance during this period is critical.

 Verify it worked